CLNEulalia/Sql-Intro/readme.md

 ### Make sure Postgres is installed

-We installed Postgres during Installfest in Week 1!
+We installed Postgres during [Installfest](https://git.generalassemb.ly/seir-323/installfest/blob/master/postgres.md) in Week 1!
 Follow the commands below to ensure that it is running.

 1. Open a terminal window.
 1. Type `brew services list`.
 You should see a service called `postgresql` with a green status of "started".
 1. If it says started in yellow, run `brew services restart postgres` to restart your PostgreSQL server.
 1. If it says stopped in red, run `brew services start postgres` to start the server.

+> On Linux use `service postgresql status` to check that Postgres is running.
+Postgres will only work if you see a green circle and the words "active (running)" somewhere in the output.

 !['successful postgres server](images/postgres-started.png)